TheRoddyWMS/Roddy/docs/index.rst

 Do you want to develop it?
 See the :doc:`roddyDevelopment/developersGuide`

 Do you have questions?
-Please visit the `F.A.Q.`_ section in our GitHub Wiki
+Check out the :doc:`faq`

 License and associated projects
 -------------------------------